Kebabist/Attendance-system/README.md

 ---

+## Test Suite Overview

+- **tests/DB-Add-Test.py**
+  Adds test data to both devices.json and the SQLite database.
+Populates the system with demo devices, students, attendance records, and logs for end-to-end testing of the backend and dashboard.

+- **tests/test_dashboard.py**
+  Verifies the IoT dashboard’s frontend integration.
+Checks if the dashboard HTML loads, expected text appears, all API endpoints function, and key JavaScript elements are present.
+Ensures the dashboard displays and interacts with live data as intended.

+- **tests/test_ota_endpoints.py**
+  Tests Over-the-Air (OTA) update API endpoints.
+Verifies device, firmware, and OTA push endpoints for both WiFi and LoRa, ensuring the backend supports firmware management and update workflows.

+- **tests/test_system.py**
+  Comprehensive system test for Flask server endpoints.
+Validates core API endpoints, firmware operations (download/push), and database integration.
+Also checks device registration and error handling for robustness.

+---

 ## 📄 License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.